unkokaeru/bilbois/content/Organised/Applications/CVs/Placement CV.md

 # William Fayers

-*Dedicated and flexible undergraduate student seeking part-time work to support my studies.*
+*Dedicated and flexible undergraduate student seeking a placement year to apply my academic knowledge and skills in a practical environment.*

 - `Second-Year Student`
-- `Open to Part-Time Opportunities`
+- `Seeking a Year in Industry`

 ### 07578 127943 / william@fayers.com